The Equity Research Analyst Career Path: The Best Escape from a Ph.D. Program, or a Pathway into the Abyss?

 In these articles, I usually conclude with an “It depends”-type answer and present both sides.

-But I’ll be more definitive here: a long-term career in equity research is probably not worth it as of 2019 – 2020 unless you truly love it and can’t imagine doing anything else.
+But I’ll be more definitive here: a long-term career in equity research is probably not worth it in the 2020s unless you truly love it and can’t imagine doing anything else.

 Research is still a great entry point into finance because of the lack of a standard, on-cycle hiring process, and the ability to break in as a non-traditional candidate.